 There has never been an incident with a manta hurting a person.
 Mantas don’t have stingers or teeth.
 They also move gracefully through the water.
 It would be very difficult for a manta ray to hurt a person.
 Although, we could tell you stories about manta rays taking off with people’s cameras!

 What is the Best Time to See Manta Rays in Hawaii?

+The only factors that affect viewing are the diving conditions which are typically better from May – November.
 The number of mantas doesn’t appear to vary by time of year.
-Looking through several years of consistent data we have not found any trend in manta ray abundance.
-The only factors that affect viewing are the diving conditions which are typically better from May – November.
+Looking through several years of consistent data we have not found a trend in manta ray abundance.